Migration trends (1/)

 Read more

 For the vast majority of irregular migrants Lithuania is a transit state whilst trying to reach West Europe or Scandinavian countries.
-6,172 foreigners were denied entry to Lithuania in 2022, mainly due to threat to security and public order (50%), because they did not have a valid travel document (22%) or because they didn’t have documents justifying the purpose and conditions of their stay (21%).
+4992 foreigners were denied entry to Lithuania in 2023, mainly due to threat to security and public order (38%), because they didn’t have documents justifying the purpose and conditions of their stay (32%) or because they did not have a valid travel document (15%).

 Foreigners found to be illegaly present in Lithuania